FrankDocu/Lichess-Development-Onboarding/translation_context.md

 The computer analysis has failed=This is an error message that appears when the computer analysis can't be displayed for some reason.
 It appears the "Computer analysis" tab

 View the computer analysis=Clicking this button takes you to the computer analysis.
-The message appears only for the player that requested it, in the "Computer analysis" tab.
+The sentence appears only for the player that requested it, in the "Computer analysis" tab.

 Request a computer analysis=Clicking this puts the game in the queue for computer analysis, which is usually completed within a minute.
 This is one of the actions below the board in the "Replay and analyse" view.